divinpaul/ops-kube-db-operator/README.md

 type: Opaque
 ```

+## Verifying Access

+To verify access to the cluster, please read the docs [here](docs/ACCESS.md)

 ## Running from source

 * Authenticate to Kubernetes
 * Authenticate to AWS
-* Set required AWS config in the configmap
+* Set required AWS config in the configmap.
+  * More information about the configurable parameters can be found [here](docs/CONFIGURATION.md)

 ```bash
 ❯ kubectl apply -f yaml/config-map.yaml